Skip to content

 4.1 [end-session-endpoint]

-Sends the end-user to log out of the OpenID provider.
+Initiates log out at of the OpenID provider.

-[ logout_hint ] A hint about the end-user that is logging out, such as the user's email address, telephone number or username.
-Analogous to the
+• [ logout_hint ] A hint identifying the end-user that is logging out, such as the user’s email address, telephone number or username.
+Analogous to the login_hint OpenID authentication request parameter.
+Acceptance and interpretation of this parameter is at the OpenID provider’s discretion.

-[ post_logout_redirect_uri ] URL to which the browser should be redirected after the user interactions at the logout endpoint are completed (regardless of the end-user's choice to log out of the OpenID provider).
-The URL must be registered in the
+• [ post_logout_redirect_uri ] URI to which the browser should be redirected after all interactions at the logout endpoint have completed.
+The URL must be registered in the post_logout_redirect_uris metadata parameter for the requesting client.
+Requires a valid client_id or id_token_hint parameter.

-[ ui_locales ] The end-user's preferred UI locales as space delimited list, by order of preference, omitted if not specified.
-Since v12.15.
+• [ ui_locales ] The end-user’s preferred UI locales as a space-delimited list, ordered by preference.

 Success: